usdot-jpo-ode/wzdx/full-spec/full-spec.md

 **crossStreet** | The cross street along the<br>roadway where the work zone<br>area begins | Conditional | Required when Road<br>Classification is arterial

 #### EndLocation
 Definition: The LOCATION along a single road in a single direction when work zone impact ends and the traffic returns to normal.
-Provide method for describing “impact” in metadata file (see Section 2.7)
+Provide method for describing “impact” in metadata file (see Section 2.7).
+All coordinates shall be expressed using the EPSG:4326/WGS84 datum.

 #### Table 6.
 EndLocation Data Frame Table
 Data Name | Data Description | Conformance | Notes